sedol1339/files/abstracts.md

 Galloway, A., Tanay, T., & Taylor, G. W. (2018).
 Adversarial Training Versus Weight Decay. arXiv, 1804.03308.
 Retrieved from https://arxiv.org/abs/1804.03308v3

+Garipov, T., Izmailov, P., Podoprikhin, D., Vetrov, D., & Wilson, A. G. (2018).
+Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs. arXiv, 1802.10026.
+Retrieved from https://arxiv.org/abs/1802.10026v4

+    - We show that optima (posterior modes) of DNN loss surfaces are connected by simple curves over which training and test accuracy are nearly constant (mode connectivity)
+    - We introduce a training procedure to discover these high-accuracy pathways between modes
+    - We propose Fast Geometric Ensembling to train ensembles in the time required to train a single model
+    - We surpass other Snapshot Ensembles techniques on CIFAR-10, CIFAR-100, and ImageNet

 Golmant, N., Vemuri, N., Yao, Z., Feinberg, V., Gholami, A., Rothauge, K., ...Gonzalez, J. (2018).
 On the Computational Inefficiency of Large Batch Sizes for Stochastic Gradient Descent. arXiv, 1811.12941.
 Retrieved from https://arxiv.org/abs/1811.12941v1

+    - We empirically investigate large-batch training across wide range of network architectures and problem domains
+    - As the batch size becomes larger, there are three main phases of scaling behavior for convergence speed:
+    - 1) Linear: increasing the batch size results in linear gains in convergence speed
+    - 2) Diminishing returns: improving wall-clock training time at the expense of greater total computational cost
+    - 3) Stagnation: increasing batch size results in marginal or non-existent reductions in convergence speed
+    - So, increasing the batch size beyond a certain point (that is usually substantially below the capacity of current systems) yields no improvement in wall-clock time to convergence, even for a system with perfect parallelism
+    - Increasing the batch size leads to a significant increase in generalization error
+    - Model architecture and data complexity is important about this, not a dataset size

 Gotmare, A., Keskar, N. S., Xiong, C., & Socher, R. (2018).
 A Closer Look at Deep Learning Heuristics: Learning rate restarts, Warmup and Distillation. arXiv, 1810.13243.
 Retrieved from https://arxiv.org/abs/1810.13243v1

+    - We use mode connectivity and CCA to improve understanding of cosine annealing, learning rate warmup and knowledge distillation, and hypothesize reasons for the success of the heuristics
+    - The reasons often quoted for the success of cosine annealing are not substantiated by our experiments (escaping local minima after restarts might be an oversimplification)
+    - The effect of LR warmup is to prevent the deeper layers from creating training instability, since it limits weight changes in the deeper layers; freezing them achieves similar outcomes as warmup
+    - The latent knowledge shared by the teacher in distillation is primarily disbursed in the deeper layers

 Gu, J., Hassan, H., Devlin, J., & Li, V. O. K. (2018).
 Universal Neural Machine Translation for Extremely Low Resource Languages. arXiv, 1802.05368.
 Retrieved from https://arxiv.org/abs/1802.05368v2